nasa/code-nasa-gov/README.md

 Additionally, at this time, only category.json has the A.I.-generated keyword tags in addition to the human-generated tags.
 This may change in the future.

-#### Why code.json is bigger then category.json
+#### Why code.json is bigger than category.json
-Some of the code projects in code.json have open-source liceneses.
+Some of the code projects in code.json have open-source licenses.
 Other projects in code.json have government-source only licenses, meaning sharing is constrainted to government agencies.
 All of the code projects listed in category.json have open-source licenses.

 ### Making your own data visualization with the JSONs that drive code.nasa.gov:
 - https://observablehq.com/@justingosses/finding-recent-additions-to-code-nasa-gov